2021 Pacific typhoon season: International names

 During the season, 22 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 kilometres per hour (40 mph).
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
 During the season, the names Surigae, Koguma, Cempaka and Nyatoh were used for the first time after they replaced Mujigae, Koppu, Melor and Meranti, which were retired following the 2015 and 2016 seasons.

+Retirement

+In early 2023, the Typhoon Committee announced that the names Conson, Kompasu, and Rai would be removed from the naming lists and they will never be used again for another typhoon name.
+In 2024, they were replaced by Luc-binh, Tokei, and Sarbul, respectively.

 Philippines

-During the season, PAGASA used its own naming scheme for the 15 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that was last used during 2017 and are scheduled to be used again during 2025.
-All of the names are the same except Uwan and Verbena which replaced the names Urduja and Vinta after they were retired.
+During the season, PAGASA used its own naming scheme for the 15 tropical cyclones that either developed within or moved into their self-defined area of responsibility.
+This is the same list used during the 2017 season, except for Uwan and Verbena, which replaced Urduja and Vinta, respectively.
+No names were used for the first time this year.

 Retirement

-After the season, on March 21, 2022, PAGASA removed the names Jolina, Maring and Odette from its rotating naming lists due to the number of deaths and amount of damage they caused, and were replaced with Jacinto, Mirasol and Opong for the 2025 season..
-In March 2023, the names Conson, Kompasu and Rai were retired due to significant damage caused to the Philippines.
+After the season, on March 21, 2022, PAGASA removed the names Jolina, Maring and Odette from its rotating naming lists due to the number of deaths and amount of damage they caused, and were replaced with Jacinto, Mirasol and Opong for the 2025 season.